jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="review-6" %}

-Some of the variables that you use in your interview might be computed by [`code`] based on answers to [`question`]s, rather than defined directly by asking the user a question.
-Thus, if the user changes the answers to these underlying questions, you may want your interview to recompute the values of these variables.
-This recalculation does not happen automatically; however, you can cause it to happen in your `review` block by including `recompute` in the list of variables to be re-asked.
+Some of the variables that you use in your [DALang] might be computed by [`code`] based on answers to [`question`]s, rather than defined directly by asking the user a question.
+Thus, if the user changes the answers to these underlying questions, you may want your Steward to recompute the values of these variables.
+This recalculation does not happen automatically; however, you can cause it to happen in your `review` component by including the `recompute` sub-component in the list of variables to be re-asked.

 {% include side-by-side.html demo="review-7" %}